Hands on: Apple Watch 6 review

-This is a hands on review in progress, as we've only had a couple of hours with the new Apple Watch 6.
-We'll be updating it with new findings ahead of our incoming full review soon.
+This is a hands-on review in progress, as we've only had a couple of hours with the new Apple Watch 6.
+We'll be updating this article with our latest findings as we continue to test the device, ahead of our incoming full review soon.

 The Apple Watch 6 is something of a surprise upgrade – in the sense that, on the outside, it’s not that much of a change from the Apple Watch 5 (or even the Apple Watch 4).